loicreboursiere/AudioFreeze/README.md

-# AudioFreeze Teensy based Eurorack module
+# AudioFreeze Teensy based Eurorack module FORK for hexpedal
 ## What is AudioFreeze?
 AudioFreeze is a Eurorack module which uses a Teensy board, and the Teensy audio shield.
 It allows you to 'freeze' a section of incoming audio and manipulate it with the pots.
 There is a potentiometer on the rear of the board to attenuate input voltage.